morse-simulator/morse/doc/morse/user/modifier_introduction.rst

 Creating a new modifier
 -----------------------

-Please refer to the developer documentation: :doc:`Creating a modifier <../dev/adding_modifier>`.
+Please see the developer documentation: :doc:`Creating a modifier <../dev/adding_modifier>`.